About Us

 “Rocktown” reflects the beginning.

 A foundation of limestone enriched the soil and freely flowing water sustained its bounty.
-The smooth valley floor served as a Native American pathway.
+The smooth Shenandoah Valley floor served as a Native American pathway.
 Abundant natural resources attracted settlers, and generations built what we have today, often from the very stone that lay under their feet or broke their plow.

 Stone homes, churches and schools, railroad beds, and scenic overlooks remind us of the men and women whose grit and vision laid the foundation of the place we call home.